TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 #### User Stories for Scenario 3: Dinner with Friends
 1. As Frank, I want to input individual meal costs so that each person is only charged for what they ordered.
 2. As a friend, I want to see my portion of the total including tax and tip so I know exactly what I owe.
-3. As Frank, I want KnightWallet to automatically calculate and split the tax and tip evenly among all friends to avoid doing tedious math.
+3. As Frank, I want Knight Wallet to automatically calculate and split the tax and tip evenly among all friends to avoid doing tedious math.
 4. As a friend, I want to receive a simple payment request with a clear total so I can pay immediately without rechecking the receipt.
 5. As Frank, I want to save transaction history so I can see what I've spent on group outings.